 Netspot’s unique selling point is its network survey tool.
 This allows you to upload a scale plan of your home or office (or draw one inside the app) and then create a heat map of Wi-Fi signals in different locations.
-When you’re done, you’ll have a color-coded map showing the strength of the signal, the signal-noise-ratio and the signal-to-interference ratio in each location on the plan.
+When you’re done, you’ll have a color-coded map showing the strength of the signal, the signal-to-noise ratio, and the signal-to-interference ratio in each location on the plan.

 Netspot also has a discovery mode that can identify all the networks within range of where your Mac is at that moment, even those with hidden SSIDs, and tell you the details of the signal from those networks to your Mac.
 The Home version allows you to see data on up to five networks and to group access points by SSID.
-There’s also a pro version which adds several more features and access to more networks.
+There’s also a pro version that adds several more features and access to more networks.
 NetSpot supports 802.11a/b/g/n/ac/ax networks and 2.4GHz and 5GHz frequencies.